Novecento99/CuteGifsFrame/README.md

 # CuteGifsFrame
-A little software that shows gifs in a little window
+A little software that shows gifs and videos in a little window.
+Every n seconds a new gif is loaded